simbo/github-workflow-runs-cleaner/README.md

 The CLI will ask you how to connect to your repository, which workflows to select and which runs to delete.

-You will need a [personal access token](https://github.com/settings/tokens) to establish a connection.
+You need a [personal access token](https://github.com/settings/tokens) and write access to the repository.
+And if the repository is not public, the token needs the `repo` scope.

-It also supports GitHub Enterprise.
+The CLI also supports GitHub Enterprise.

 ## License and Author